vriesner/Cimmeria/Magic/Asterisms/Asterism.md

 Blessing from the [[Stars]].
-The ritual used to be blocked by the [[Archaic Vacuum]].
+The ritual used to be blocked by [[The Archaic Vacuum]].
 The Vacuum was unraveled by Aeon